Murphy-Joe/LeagueOfChaps22/draft-recap.md

 > **Joe Mixon, Aaron Jones, Big Mike Williams, Courtland Sutton**

 `One Liner`
 > Discussed mock drafts with Nate for 20+ hours in preparation for this year's draft.
-Took all Nate's players one slot ahead of him in the even rounds.
+Took all Nate's players one slot ahead of him in the *even* rounds.

 `Reasons for Hope`
 > If you believe the pre-season buzz, **Mike Thomas** is back in 2019 form, **Dameon Pierce** is this year's breakout rookie RB, **Courtland Sutton** is Russ's new #1, and the Chargers finally found a do-it-all backup for Ekeler in **Isaiah Spiller**

 `Reasons for Worry`
-> Fringe players at the onesie positions QB and TE, waiting all the way until the 18th QB taken to select **Matt Ryan**, and the 12th TE to take **Albert O**. the 6 RB/WRs might all hit and make up for it though.
+> Fringe players at the onesie positions QB and TE, waiting all the way until the 18th QB taken to select **Matt Ryan**, and the 12th TE to take **Albert O**.
+The 6 RB/WRs might all hit and make up for it though.

 `Sneaky Good Player`
 >  **Albert Okwuegbunam**, whom I just called a fringe player, is nonetheless intriguing.
 He's a Njoku speed/size freak with a high-end QB, and no longer has to cede catches to Tim Patrick or Noah Fant.